OP-TEE/optee_os/documentation/optee_design.md

 directive `CFG_SECURE_DTS` shall provide a single DTS file name including the .dts extension, from which a device tree blob (DTB) image is generated and embedded in a read-only section of OP-TEE core.

+In this case, the device tree address passed to the OP-TEE entry point by the bootloader is ignored, only the embedded device tree is accessible.

 [crypto.md]: crypto.md
 [early_tas]: https://github.com/OP-TEE/optee_os/commit/d0c636148b3a